agadsby/UTS/README.md

 Return to the Hercules window and at the **herc ===>** prompt enter the following three lines one at a time:
 ```
 /START ALL
-devinit 00C adduts_exec.cards ascii eof trunc
+devinit 00C uts/cards/adduts_exec.cards ascii eof trunc
-devinit 480 tapes/Amdahl_UTS2.aws"
+devinit 480 uts/tapes/Amdahl_UTS2.aws"
 ```
-This will (i) start the virtual card reader (ii) read in your deck (iii) mount the tape ready for use by the installation script on the cards.
+This will (i) start the virtual card reader (ii) read in the deck and send it to MAINT user (iii) mount the tape ready for use by the installation script on the cards.
+As an alternative you can simply send the "cards" to port 3505 using **netcat**, or similar.

-Back to the 3270 MAINT window read in the card deck and if successful run the scipt by entering:
+On the 3270 MAINT window read in the card deck and if successful run the script by entering:
 ```
 READCARD ADDUTS EXEC
 ADDUTS
 ```
-You should then see a series of messages as the tape is read onto the UTS disk and UTS is created as a new Virtual Machine that will automatically be started the next time you restart VM370.
+You should then see a series of messages as the tape is read onto the UTS disk and UTS is created as a new Virtual Machine that will automatically be started the next time you start VM370.

 Shutdown VM370 and restart it.
-On the Hercules Window you should see a message like:
+In the Hercules Window you should see a message like:
 ```
 09:56:57 DASD 150 ATTACH TO SYSTEM UTSSYS BY AUTOLOG1
 09:56:57 AUTO LOGON   ***   UTS      USERS = 004  BY  AUTOLOG1